Two is better than one: The U-spin-CP anomaly in charm: Conclusions

 \section{Conclusions}

-The recent data on charm CP-violation \eqref{eq:KKLHCB}, taken at face value, together with the measurement of $\Delta A_{\text{CP}}$~\eqref{eq:ACPLHCB}, require to accept a gigantic, so far unseen, amount of $U$-spin breaking, or NP below the weak scale.
+The recent data on charm CP-violation \eqref{eq:KKLHCB}, taken at face value, together with the measurement of $\Delta A_{\text{CP}}$~\eqref{eq:ACPLHCB}, require to accept a huge amount of $U$-spin breaking, or NP below the weak scale.
 Explaining~\refeq{cp} indeed poses a challenge to model building, given the low NP scale and the severe constraints from rare decays, mixing, and searches for BSM bosons in dilepton and dijets channels.

-We obtain viable explanations of data \eqref{eq:cp} from a light $Z'$-boson, $M_{Z^\prime} < \text{few} \, 10 \, \text{GeV}$, with characteristic patterns in couplings to fermions: Successful model benchmarks, see Tab.~\ref{tab:ZprimeModels}, are leptophobic (BM IV) or do not have $U(1)^\prime$-charges to electrons or muons (BM III).
+We obtain viable explanations of data \eqref{eq:cp} from a light $Z'$-boson, $M_{Z^\prime} < \text{few} \times 10 \, \text{GeV}$, with novel, characteristic patterns in couplings to fermions: successful model benchmarks, see Tab.~\ref{tab:ZprimeModels}, accidentally couple only to right-handed fermions and are leptophobic (BM IV) or do not have $U(1)^\prime$-charges to electrons or muons (BM III).
 The latter is subject to kinetic mixing at one loop, which requires a non-excessive tuning of the mixing parameter at the level of ten percent.
 The former is a novel benchmark using a Diophantine construction to maintain anomaly freedom and the absence of one-loop kinetic mixing, since it couples mostly to quarks without introducing new matter fields, derived in App.~\ref{sec:newBM}.

 Models do not couple to top quarks allowing for the top Yukawa to be written down directly.
 BM III allows also the bottom Yukawa at tree level.
 We stress that we are not addressing the origin of flavor, which is beyond the scope of this work.
 Models can also include a dark sector, which can significantly speed up the running such that low scale Landau poles arise which point to a UV-completion as low as a TeV, see Fig.~\ref{fig:LP}.
+However, in view of the "the lighter, the safer"-rule a sufficiently light $Z^\prime$, with details depending on the dark sector, can avoid this.

-The models can be searched for in low mass dijets along the lines of \cite{CMS:2019xai} or $\Upsilon$ and $J/\psi$ or $\psi^\prime$-decays and related dark photon searches.
-Models further predict isospin violation and pattern in the CP-asymmetries in hadronic charm decays, see \eqref{eq:correlation}.
+Model frameworks BM III and BM IV are unique as they are minimal models passing the very many theoretical and experimental constraints.
+Together with viable variants obtained by swapping charges within one species, such as BM III-s, they are indeed the only, minimal options, inducing CP-violation in the $\bar c_R u_R$ current and an enhanced $\bar d_R d_R$ current, but it cannot be ruled out that further, highly tuned scenarios with cross talk between species may be constructed.
+Another intriguing feature of the models is that they can simultaneously explain the charm CP-data \eqref{eq:cp} and the $J/\psi \to \pi^+ \pi^-$, $\psi^\prime \to \pi^+ \pi^-$ branching ratios for a $Z^\prime$ around $\sim 3$ GeV (BM III) or $\sim (5-7)$ GeV (BM IV), see Sec.~\ref{sec:quark}, providing a NP-explanation to the long-standing pion form factor puzzle.